A STEP BY STEP GUIDE TO BUYING A REDWOOD TINY HOME

 2. Foundation

-Depending on your location and the property you are having your tiny home on, the next step is determining what style of foundation to build on.
+The next step is determining what style of foundation to build on, this may be influenced by the property itself.
 Site conditions, geographic or municipal restrictions and personal preference will all factor into what type of base your home sits on.

 a.
 Slab on Grade